tzlaine/small_wg1_papers/P2727_iterator_interface.md

 very similar-looking code that is hard to review, and all but requires that you write full-coverage tests for each iterator.

-As an example, say you wanted an iterator that allowed you to do iterate over repetitions of a sequence of characters, like:
+As an example, say you wanted an iterator that allowed you to iterate over repetitions of a sequence of characters, like:

 ```cpp